-- 16. Repeat the excision on the second eye (Steps 1- 15).
-After the second cornea is placed in storage medium, both container caps are tightened and appropriately labeled. - 17.
-Completion - A. Dispose of sharps in a sharps container. - A. Sharps are disposed as soon as possible to decrease the risk of exposure to contaminated sharps. - B. Remove drapes.
-Insert eye caps.
-Close the eyelids and remove all remaining prep solution with gauze and water or alcohol. - B. To restore the appearance of the donor.
-Use care when removing the drapes from the face to minimize the chance of damage to the skin or accidentally removing eyebrow or eyelid hair. - C. Leave the donor's head elevated. - C. Promotes blood and fluid to drain away from the face to reduce bleeding and swelling. - Record information about the excision in the donor's medical record according to your eye bank's policy. - D. To fulfill The Joint Commission requirements on documentation of tissue and organ removal.
+- A. Sharps are disposed as soon as possible to decrease the risk of exposure to contaminated sharps. - B. To restore the appearance of the donor.
+Use care when removing the drapes from the face to minimize the chance of damage to the skin or accidentally removing eyebrow or eyelid hair. - C. Promotes blood and fluid to drain away from the face to reduce bleeding and swelling. - D. To fulfill The Joint Commission requirements on documentation of tissue and organ removal.